 The lacing system uses a combination of fabric loops, metal eyes, and speed hooks near the top collar.
 However, the laces have a habit of untying themselves, so I usually triple knot them so they don’t come undone.
 The laces are round and I suspect that switching to flat laces will help ameliorate the problem, but I’ll leave that as an exercise for the reader.

 The Oboz Bridger 10″ is a comfortable and warm winter boot with excellent traction.
 The high cuffs provide excellent ankle support and help seal in the heat, while the boot’s beefy leather uppers provide excellent protection and durability.
 The aggressive Granite Peak lugged sole is identical to that used on many of Oboz’s other boots and shoes and equally capable in snow and slush.
 If you already use Oboz boots or shoes and love the way they fit, then getting the Bridger 10’s is probably a no brainer, provided you don’t need a wide width.
 If you’ve never tried an Oboz boot, these are great cold-weather hikers, well-built and with plenty of protection to keep your feet warm and happy on long, all-day hikes and snowshoeing trips.
 The Oboz Bridger 9″ is the women’s version of this 400-gram insulated hiking boot.

-Disclosure: Oboz provided the author with a pair of boots for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Oboz provided the author with a pair of boots for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches